-If you are vomiting, you may need to receive medicines through a vein (intravenously) until you can take them by mouth.
-Medicines to stop diarrhea are usually not prescribed, because they can make the condition worse.
+If you are vomiting, you may be given medicines through a vein (intravenously) until you can take them by mouth.
+Medicines to stop diarrhea are usually not prescribed because they can make the condition worse.

 After antibiotic treatment, your stool will likely be rechecked to make sure the infection has been cleared.

 Outcome is usually good with treatment.
 Usually, the illness lasts about 2 weeks, but it can come back if you do not get treated.